 Prof. Dr. Ayşe Bilge Şelçuk

-She graduated from TED Ankara College in 1989, and completed her undergraduate and master’s degrees in psychology at Middle East Technical University, and her PhD at the University of Melbourne, all with high distinction.
-Early in her career, she worked at the Turkish Grand National Assembly as a social policy assistant to Mümtaz Soysal, former Minister of Foreign Affairs and professor of constitutional law.
 In 2003, she joined the Department of Psychology at Koç University as a faculty member.
-In recognition of her scholarly contributions, she was awarded the title of Honorary Senior Research Fellow by the University of Queensland, and received the Prof. Mustafa Parlar Research Award.
-In 2022, she left Koç University to pursue her work within a scientist-practitioner model, and subsequently taught for three years at MEF University, where she offered courses on psychological well-being.
+In recognition of her contributions, she was named an Honorary Senior Research Fellow by the University of Queensland and received the Prof. Mustafa Parlar Research Award.
+In 2022, she left Koç University to focus on a scientist-practitioner model of work and subsequently taught at MEF University for three years, offering courses on psychological well-being.